drummonds/fab_support/README.rst

 - at the /tests root
 - at a test/demo level

-This can get confusing , howevery they operate at different levels.
-The project is about project operations eg releasing to pypi.
+This can get confusing, however they operate at different levels.
+The project is about project operations eg releasing to fab_support to pypi.

 The tests level is then about managing the tests.
-Some of these tests use fab support and a fab file which gives you the third level.
+Some of these tests use fab support and a fabfile.py which gives you the third level of nesting.

 Project level fabfile
 ~~~~~~~~~~~~~~~~~~~~~